 Dividends will be treated as foreign-source income for foreign tax credit purposes.
 As described in "-People's Republic of China Taxation," dividends paid by us may be subject to PRC withholding tax.
-For U.S. federal income tax purposes, the amount of the dividend income will include any amounts withheld in respect of PRC taxes.
+For U.S. federal income tax purposes, the amount of the dividend income will include any amounts withheld in respect of PRC withholding tax.
 Subject to applicable limitations, which vary depending upon the U.S. Holder's circumstances, PRC taxes withheld from dividend payments generally will be creditable against a U.S. Holder's U.S. federal income tax liability.
 The rules governing foreign tax credits are complex.
-For example, Treasury regulations provide that, in the absence of an election to apply the benefits of an applicable income tax treaty, in order for foreign income taxes to be creditable the relevant foreign income tax system meets these requirements.
+For example, under the Foreign Tax Credit Regulations, in absence of an election to apply the benefits of an applicable income tax treaty, in order to be creditable foreign income tax rules must be consistent with certain

+U.S. federal income tax principles, and we have not determined whether the PRC income tax system meets all these requirements.
 U.S. Holders should consult their tax advisers regarding the creditability of foreign taxes in their particular circumstances.
 In lieu of claiming a credit, a U.S. Holder may elect to deduct such PRC taxes in computing its taxable income, subject to applicable limitations.
 An election to deduct foreign taxes instead of claiming foreign tax credits applies to all foreign taxes paid or accrued in the relevant taxable year.